 The contents of these FAQs are subject to change and will be updated based on new University directives and public health advisories as well as other local, state, and federal advisories and orders.

 On March 19, 2020, Governor Newsom issued Executive Order N-33-20.
-Additional orders were issued by Los Angeles County and the City of Los Angeles-among other nearby jurisdictions-instructing all residents to stay home effective March 19 at 11:59 p.m. through April 19, 2020 unless extended to a later date.
-These actions are similar to those of other large metropolitan areas attempting to limit the spread of COVID-19.
+Additional orders were issued by Los Angeles County and the City of Los Angeles-among other nearby jurisdictions-instructing all residents to stay home effective March 19 at 11:59 p.m.

 Educational institutions, like UCLA, are subject to these orders but are considered essential businesses.
 This means that UCLA must suspend all on-campus operations with the exception of those that are essential and cannot be conducted remotely.